jamesfmackenzie/chocolatekeen/README.md

 ## Authors
 The original authors of Chocolate Keen are NY00123, QuantumG and Lemm.
 The project started with a reverse engineering of the original Keen code, and the goal is complete authenticity to the original - bugs and all.
 For more info see https://pckf.com/viewtopic.php?f=4&t=2536

-Since bringing this to GitHub, I've added support for WebAssembly.
-I intend to add support for other platforms too
+Since bringing this to GitHub, I've ported to WebAssembly and I intend to support other platforms too

 ## Developer Notes